 On the flip side, if you’re a B2B company, you can still benefit from local SEO listings and mobile optimization.
 You can leverage your location to appeal to other local businesses that want to meet you face-to-face, giving you the advantage over amorphous websites that just take someone’s money and give them a product.

-That’s one of the biggest advantages to running a small, local-oriented business anyway — building lasting relationship with customers.
+That’s one of the biggest advantages to running a small, local-oriented business anyway — building a lasting relationship with customers.
 SEO can help you do just that when you work for it.

 4. 80% of local searches convert (SEW)